-Intangible assets acquired separately are measured on initial recognition at cost.
-Intangible assets include expenditure on the exploration for and evaluation of oil and gas natural resources.
+Intangible assets comprise expenditure on the exploration for and evaluation of oil and gas natural resources.

 Intangible assets acquired as part of a business combination relating to oil and gas properties are recognised separately from goodwill if the asset is separable or arises from contractual or legal rights and its fair value can be measured reliably.